GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Introduction

-A major part of the computation time is contraction of the tensors during successive iterations.
+A major fraction of the computation time is the contraction of the tensors during successive iterations.
 An efficient way of doing this can lead to substantial improvements which becomes crucial when studying higher-dimensional systems.
-The explorations in four dimensions using ATRG and HOTRG have made extensive use of parallel CPU computing to speed up the computations and have obtained some good results.
+The explorations in four dimensions using ATRG \cite{atrg:2020} and HOTRG \cite{hotrg:2012} have made use of parallel CPU computing to speed up the computations and have obtained good results \cite{Akiyama:2019xzy}.

-The unreasonable effectiveness of tensors is not just restricted to describing the physical systems.
+The unreasonable effectiveness of tensors is not just restricted to de ibing the physical systems.
 In machine learning applications, tensors are widely used to store the higher-dimensional classical data and train the models.
 Due to such widespread implications of this field, several end-to-end software packages have been developed and one has now access to various scalable packages such as \textsc{TensorFlow} and \PY~which can be also be used for Physics computations. \PY~\cite{Torch2019} is a Python package that provides some high-level features such as tensor contractions with strong GPU acceleration and deep neural networks built on a reverse-mode automatic differentiation system which is an important step used in backpropagation, a crucial ingredient of machine learning algorithms.
-Though there have been some explorations of MPS tensor network implementations using CUDA (a parallel computing platform that allows programmers to use NVIDIA GPUs for general-purpose computing), it is not widely appreciated or explored in the real-space TRG community to our knowledge.
+Though there have been some explorations of MPS tensor network implementations using CUDA (a parallel computing platform that allows programmers to use NVIDIA GPUs for general-purpose computing) \cite{CUDA:MPS2022_1}, it is not widely appreciated or explored in the real-space TRG community to our knowledge.
 CUDA provides libraries such as cuBLAS and cuDNN that can leverage tensor cores and specialized hardware units that perform fast contractions with tensors.